ManageIQ/container-ruby/README.md

-# manageiq-ruby-container
+# ManageIQ Ruby container
-Docker container containing the base ruby installation for ManageIQ
+Container with Ruby and built on CentOS, for ManageIQ